RomanBoegli/godbbench/README.md

 Alternatively, the synthetic benchmarks that should be executed can also be named explicitly using the `--run` flag.
 This allows to only run the ones that are of interest in the given situation (e.g. `--run "inserts selects"`).
 The benchmark results can also be saved as CSV file by specifying a storage location, e.g. `--writecsv "./results.csv"`.

-After several runs on various DBMS and with different multiplicities, the different result files located in the same folder can be merged into one single file using the following command.
+After several runs on various DBMS and with different iteration counts, the different result files located in the same folder can be merged into one single file using the following command.

 ```console
 go run godbbench.go mergecsv --rootDir "." --targetFile "./merged.csv"